SciCrunch/sparc-curation/README.md

 For background on the SDS (with out-of-date technical details) see this [paper](https://doi.org/10.1101/2021.02.10.430563).

 ## Workflows
-Documentation for curation workflows currently lives in [setup.org](./docs/setup.org#workflows).
+Documentation for curation workflows can be found in [workflows.org](./docs/workflows.org).

 ## Developer guide
 See the [developer guide](./docs/developer-guide.org) for examples of how to reuse and develop sparcur.

+## Setup
+New developers or curators should start by following [setup.org](./docs/setup.org).

 ## Curation viewer
 The [curation viewer](./sparcur_internal/sparcur/viewer.rkt) is a GUI application written in [Racket](https://racket-lang.org) that